kira-maru/kira-maru/README.md

 - 👋 Hi, I’m @kira-maru
 - 👀 I’m interested in gaming, AI and otaku/nerdy stuff
-- 🌱 I’m currently learning Python (begginer)
+- 🌱 I’m currently learning Python (beginner)
-- 💞️ It would be nice to get in touch with people who are constantly trying to improve their programming skills and are keen on sharing their knowledge...!
+- 💞️ I'm still kinda new to all of this, but it would be nice to get in touch with people and do some fun projects I guess 🤭
 - 📫 How to reach me: discord - #kiramarukami
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: cringe level 999999